prestaconcept/PrestaDatadogBundle/README.md

 # PrestaDatadogBundle

+The PrestaDatadogBundle provides a [Monolog][1] handler for [Datadog Log Management][2] platform.

+It exposes a friendly configuration to help you make your Symfony application communicate with your Datadog instance painlessly.

 Installation
 ============

-Make sure Composer is installed globally, as explained in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.
+Make sure Composer is installed globally, as explained in the [installation chapter][3] of the Composer documentation.

 Applications that use Symfony Flex
 ----------------------------------